morningstarxcdcode/s3mini/README.md

 For more check [USAGE.md](USAGE.md) file, examples and tests.

+## Test Setup & Environment Variables

+- To run tests, you must set environment variables for each provider, e.g.:
+  - `BUCKET_ENV_MINIO=provider,accessKey,secret,endpoint,region`
+  - `BUCKET_ENV_CLOUDFLARE=...` (see `.github/workflows/test-e2e.yml` for examples)
+- If these are not set, tests will be skipped.
+For local development, you can add mock values or use the new mock mode (see below).

+## Mock/Fallback Test Mode

+- If no environment variables are set, tests will run in mock mode and only basic logic/unit tests will execute.

+## Deprecated Dependencies

+- Some dependencies (e.g., `inflight`, `glob`) are deprecated.
+Consider updating them in future releases.

+## Unit Tests

+- Added a basic unit test example in `tests/utils.unit.test.js`.

 ## Security Notes

 - The library masks sensitive information (access keys, session tokens, etc.) when logging.